MK07/Torn-Disposal-Overlay/README.md

 # Torn Disposal Overlay

-A Tampermonkey userscript that displays disposal recommendations overlay on Torn City's disposal page.
+A userscript that displays disposal recommendations overlay for Torn.

 ## Installation